Expert Advice From a Fitness Educator on How to Get More Personal Training Clients (2026 UPDATE)

 Using Word of Mouth to Get More Personal Training Clients

-A key thing that is important for a personal trainer is word of mouth.
+Great question!
+A key thing that is always important for a personal trainer is word of mouth.
 Word of mouth is what others may say about that trainer.
 This could come from several sources such as past clients, current clients, friends of clients, or people from a local gym that have seen the personal trainer in action.
-If good things happen then people say good things, so if a personal trainer is doing well with a client, or clients, and that client is getting results from them, then naturally word of mouth will occur.
+If good things happen then people say good things, so if a personal trainer is doing well with a client, or clients, and that client is getting results from them, then naturally word of mouth will occur!

 Don’t Rely on One Source to Attract New Personal Trainer Clients